Beginning Farmer, Apprentice and Mentorship Programs

 - The NOFA-NY Apprenticeship Directory and Apprenticeship Support Program: The only way (that we know of) in New York to list yourself as an aspiring farmer looking for that key on-farm work/learn experience.
 Farmers can read about your path to farming and what you’re looking to learn on a farm.
 Plus, you can search for your apprenticeship based on a number of filters!
 To read more, please click the link to the left of this page.

 - NOFA-NY wants to support you, a New York beginning farmer working as an employee, apprentice or intern.
-You can call (Rachel at (585) 271-1979 ext.
-511) or e-mail (email@example.com) the Beginning Farmer Program about your next steps and opportunities.
+You can call our Technical Assistance Hotline (1-855-266-3269 or email us at firstname.lastname@example.org.

 - NOFA-NY Classifieds: Want the work experience, less sure about a full-on apprenticeship?
 You’ll still learn a lot working on a farm—start by checking out NOFA-NY Classifieds.